skilld-labs/kaizer/scripts/theme-generator/README.md

 1. Declare assets of third party libraries in Storybook separately in `theme_name/.storybook/preview-head.html` file.
 After theme installation you already have `jQuery` and `Splide` (for carousels) libraries declared out there.
-So when you will run Storybook there will be already accessible libraries in DOM, and then in your javascript of components you have to write same code as it's done in Drupal code.
+So when you will run Storybook there will be already accessible libraries in DOM, and then in your javascript of components you have to write same code as it's done in Drupal core.

 For example if we are talking about `Splide` library, then JS code in your component should be like this: